TULiberalArts/Anthropology/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="There's a Lab For That"
       content="We're big on hands-on experience.
-With a number of experiential learning opportunities and facilities, you won't need to leave campus to immerse yourself in anthropology." image=""
+We offer a number of experiential learning opportunities and facilities right here on campus." image=""
       button-link="research/#laboratory-and-museum"
       button-text="Learn More" %}